Grate-Oracle-Lewot/GrateCrystal/README.md

 - Text scrolls automatically in battle (and at a few other key points)
 - Run at bike speed by holding B (no effect on wild encounter rate)
 - Greatly increased pack and PC storage space, including a separate "Fruit" pocket for Berries and Apricorns
-- Berry and Apricorn trees now give out 5 at a time
+- Berry and Apricorn trees now give out 5 at a time, as do phone contacts who give Berries
 - Access to the GS Ball Celebi event, and new rooms with static encounters for Articuno, Zapdos, Moltres, Mew, and Mewtwo
 - Slight increase to all experience gains, and experience is now gained from catching Pokémon
 - A completely different Elite Four based on me and my friends/family (Lance is still the Champion)